themesberg/flowbite-angular/apps/docs/docs/customize/dark-mode/index.md

 ## Get or set theme manually

-In order to access or to update the application theme manually, you simply have to inject `Theme` into your component and call one of the provided functions.
+To access or update the application theme manually, inject `Theme` into your component and call one of its helper functions.